takenet/blip-chat-ios/README.md

 ### Setting your SDK

-After including the SDK reference in your project, you need to get your API key from [BLiP portal][3].
+After including the SDK reference in your project, you need to get your App Key from [BLiP portal][1].
 Go to the left menu and access `Publications > Blip Chat`.
+On the `Setup` tab you will be able to get the required app key.
 You will also need to sign up your iOS App Id on the `Domains` section in order to enable the chatbot in your app.

 To use location cards, set up the Usage Description Key for Location Service on **info.plist** file.
 Use the key *Privacy - Location When In Use Usage Description* and set a message to ask for user's permission to use their location.